 Last May, we discussed in length Google’s new search feature, Responsive Search Ads.
 At the time when the blog was written, the ads were still in beta testing.
-Now that we’ve taken the time to test this new ad format out, we wanted to take a moment to look back and update our initial findings.
+Now, let’s take a moment to look back and update our initial findings.

 What are Responsive Search Ads?

-Responsive search ads differ from traditional text ads because they allow marketers to write up to 15 different headlines and 4 descriptions instead of only allowing 3 headlines and 2 descriptions.
+Responsive search ads differ from traditional text ads.
+These ads allow marketers to write up to 15 different headlines and 4 descriptions.